lagrangedao/community/Mars-Testnet/Lagrange-Mars-Testnet-Campaign.md

 **How to Participate:**

-- 1\.Choose a space [here](https://lagrangedao.org/spaces) and  and attempt to create some images following a theme provided by Lagrange
+- 1\.Choose a space [here](https://lagrangedao.org/spaces) and  attempt to create some images following a theme provided by Lagrange
   - Each week, a new exciting theme will be unveiled!
   - Stay tuned for the theme announcements every Monday on our official [Twitter](https://twitter.com/lagrangedao) and [Discord channels](https://discord.com/channels/867879887871672331/1131887555701383278).